-Even if you do not qualify for a protective order for domestic abuse, a protective order for stalking or an injuction against abuse, the abuser may have committed a crime.
+Even if you do not qualify for a protective order for domestic abuse, a protective order for stalking or a sexual assault protective order, the abuser may have committed a crime.
 If you call the police, they may arrest him/her for a crime and you may get a restraining order through the criminal court.
 Remember that even if you do have a protective order or an injunction against abuse, you can still report him/her to the police if you believe s/he committed a crime against you.

 Here is a list of some possible crimes in Louisiana that the abuser may have committed.
 You can click on the links to read the legal definition of each crime on our State Statutes page: